shmokmt/ecsort/README.md

 # ecsort

-> [!WARNING]
-> This is a PoC project.
-Breaking changes may occur without notice.

 It's a lightweight tool that sorts environments and secrets used in Amazon ECS Task Definitions by name.

 ## Installation